Chapter 6 Conveyance & Transportation Issues

 PREVENTIVE MEASURES FOR CRUISE SHIP TRAVELERS

 Cruise ship travelers often have complex itineraries due to multiple, short port visits.
-Although most of these port visits do not include overnight stays off the cruise ship, many exotic trips have options for travelers to venture off the ship for ≥1 nights.
+Although most of these port visits do not include overnight stays off the cruise ship, some trips have options for travelers to venture off the ship for ≥1 night.
 Therefore, cruise ship travelers may be uncertain about potential exposures and which antimicrobial prophylaxis, immunizations, and preventive measures should be considered.
-Box 6-1 summarizes recommendations for cruise travelers and clinicians advising cruise travelers in pre-travel preparation and healthy behaviors during travel.
+Box 6-01 summarizes recommendations for cruise travelers and clinicians advising cruise travelers in pretravel preparation and healthy behaviors during travel.
 Travelers with special medical needs, such as wheelchairs, oxygen tanks, or dialysis, should inform their cruise line before traveling.
-Travelers with health conditions should carry a written summary of essential health information (electrocardiogram, chest radiograph if abnormal, blood type, chronic conditions, allergies, and medication list) that would facilitate their care during a medical emergency.
-In addition, all prospective cruise travelers should verify coverage with their health insurance carriers and consider purchasing additional insurance to cover medical evacuation and health services in foreign countries (see Chapter 2, Travel Insurance, Travel Health Insurance, & Medical Evacuation Insurance).
+Travelers with health conditions should carry a written summary of essential health information (electrocardiogram, chest radiograph, if abnormal, blood type, chronic conditions, allergies, treating physician contact information, and medication list) that would facilitate their care during a medical emergency.
+In addition, all prospective cruise travelers should verify coverage with their health insurance carriers and, if not included, consider purchasing additional insurance to cover medical evacuation and health services in foreign countries (see Chapter 2, Travel Insurance, Travel Health Insurance, & Medical Evacuation Insurance).

 Box 6-01.
 Cruise travel health precautions

 - Discuss itinerary, including season, duration of travel, and activities at port stops.

 - Review the traveler’s medical and immunization history, allergies, and special health needs.